ghostdevv/jellycommands/docs/guide/commands/slash.md

 ## Autocomplete

-Some [Slash Command Options](#options) support the autocomplete property.
-When this is true, you can use the autocomplete handler.
-For example lets write a command that sends a colour, and provides auto complete on the colour names:
+Some [Slash Command Options](#options) support the `autocomplete` property.
+When set to `true`, you can use the `autocomplete` handler.

+For example, let's write a command that returns a color and provides autocomplete on the color names:

 ```js
 import { command } from 'jellycommands';